railwayapp/docs/src/docs/reference/production-readiness-checklist.md

 **&check; Implement check suites**

 - Common practice is to run a suite of tests, scans, or other automated jobs against your code before it is merged into production.
-You may want to configure your deployment strategy to wait until those jobs have completed successfully before triggering a deployment.
+You may want to configure your deployments to wait until those jobs have completed successfully before triggering a build.

   Enable [check suites](/guides/github-autodeploys#check-suites) to have Railway wait for your Github workflows to complete successfuly before triggering a deployment.